-Koepka was also a runner-up behind Tiger Woods at the 2019 Masters and in between set a new major record after starting 63-65 at the feared Bethpage Black in the PGA as he returned to world No. 1 with his fourth major victory.
+Set a new major record after starting 63-65 at the feared Bethpage Black in the 2019 PGA as he returned to world No 1 with his fourth major.

 His first success came by four in the 2017 U.S. Open at Erin Hills, with a tournament record-equalling 16 under par total, then at Shinnecock Hills he edged out Tommy Fleetwood by one for a successful defence.